JeremyRand/namecoin.org/_posts/2021-12-06-p11mod-signatures.md

 * Sign messages with private keys.
 * Verify signatures with public keys.

+None of these operations are required by Namecoin, but they do make p11mod useful for a wider variety of use cases, which helps attract more users and developers.
 This new functionality was made possible by integration tests from OpenDNSSEC.
 Thanks to the OpenDNSSEC developers for that!

 I also fixed a PKCS#11 specification compliance bug in p11mod (stupid off-by-one error in object handle validation), which was surfaced by a GnuTLS upgrade that enforces greater strictness.
 Kudos to the GnuTLS developers for being strict and helping me fix a bug!